For Providers · Bloomington-Normal, IL

 We know your inbox is full, so we aim for communication that is clear and useful, not overwhelming.
 As part of our collaboration, we can:

-Provide a summary of evaluation findings and recommendations
+• Provide a summary of evaluation findings and recommendations

-Share updates on progress at key points in care or upon request
+• Share updates on progress at key points in care or upon request

-Coordinate with medical providers, school or campus teams, and other therapists to support continuity of care
+• Coordinate with medical providers, school or campus teams, and other therapists to support continuity of care

-Questions or case to discuss?
+Have a case to discuss?

-Whether your patient is just getting started with therapy or has a more complex history, we’re glad to be a thought partner in planning next steps.
-If you’d like to review a case, clarify whether we’re the right fit, or coordinate a referral, please reach out.
-Our goal is to make it easy for you to connect patients with the level of care they need—right here in Central Illinois.
+Whether your patient is just getting started with therapy or has a more complex history, we're glad to be a thought partner in planning next steps.
+If you'd like to review a case, clarify whether we're the right fit, or coordinate a referral, please reach out.
+Our goal is to make it easy for you to connect patients with the level of care they need — right here in Central Illinois.